An1ruda/LocalRepo/README.md

-# This is first created as local repository
+# This is first created as local repository.